 6) IRON & Empty Your Pockets – I can’t stress this enough.
 Details do show up in your portraits so please take the time to iron out wrinkles, remove lint, etc. You will be happy you took the time to do this!
 There is also nothing like looking back and realizing your keys, wallet, or phone are sticking out or causing a big bulge in your pockets…so empty those pockets.

 7) Location – When planning your engagement session think about what reflects you as a couple and what you love to do together.
-Maybe you have a special place you always go for date night or a local coffee shop or taking your dog on a hike.
-Do not be afraid to do something different that speaks to your relationship!
-When you are considering location that can help you as you think about what to wear.
+Maybe you have a special place you always go for date night or a local coffee shop that is your favorite way to spend a Saturday morning.
+Don’t be afraid to tailor your session to be unique to your relationship!
 If you are dog lovers and have a four legged friend you may want to incorporate your dog in a couple photos, which BTW I am always a fan of!
 You will want to finalize your location before picking out your outfits because the backdrop of your photos will affect the style and look you choose.
 Be sure to think about the general vibe and colors of the location you have chosen.

 9) Hair/Makeup – As I mentioned before, this is a once and a life time experience/celebration so don’t be afraid to go all out!
 Pamper yourself a little!
 Professional hair and makeup is a great way to do this.
 Who doesn’t feel a little boost of confidence when they are all dolled up?
 Confidence photographs beautifully.
 Every soon to be bride that has taken my advice on this always is SO glad they did when they are looking at their pictures!
 Another budget friendly option is to have a little fun with one of your girlfriends that is gifted in the makeup/hair world and have her give you a little makeover before your session